vsyropou/text-classifier-demo/README.md

 ## Scope

 This is a text classifier.
-This repo is a portfolio item to showcase my ml ops skills.
+This repo is a portfolio item to showcase my common coding skills.

 ## In a nutshell